San Diego Gas & Electric: 2008 marine helicopter crash lawsuit

-On September 3, 2008 a jury awarded $55.6 million to the families of four United States Marine aviators killed when their UH-1 helicopter crashed into a 130-foot-tall SDGE utility tower at Camp Pendleton.
+On September 3, 2008, a jury awarded $55.6 million to the families of four United States Marine aviators killed when their UH-1 helicopter crashed into a 130-foot-tall SDGE utility tower at Camp Pendleton.
 The amount awarded included $15.2 million in compensatory damages and $40.4 million in punitive damages.
 The jury held SDGE responsible for $9.48 million of the compensation amount and all of the punitive damages.

 During the trial, the plaintiffs argued that SDGE was negligent in its policy of placing warning lights only on towers over 200 ft in height.
 The company said the power line had been on the base for 25 years and that SDGE would have installed lights if the Marine Corps had asked.
 Since the crash, the company has installed lights, said Todd Macaluso, the lawyer for the families.
 SDGE said that it would appeal the judgment.

 2011 county-wide power outage

 On September 8, 2011, at 3:38 PM Pacific Standard Time, a major power outage left all 1.4 million SDGE customers without power.
-The problems started with a fault in an Arizona Public Service substation near Yuma, Arizona that caused widespread problems in western Arizona and eastern California.
+The problems started with a fault in an Arizona Public Service substation near Yuma, Arizona, that caused widespread problems in western Arizona and eastern California.
 In time, SDGE's system was drawing from the San Onofre Nuclear Generating Station (SONGS) considerably more power than was being produced, pulling it from Los Angeles, and a "safety net" system cut it off from the nuclear plant.
-Once this happened, SDGE's system rapidly collapsed due to mismatch of generation and load, unable to drop load faster than generation was lost.
-SDGE implemented their system restoration plan and cautioned its customers to expect a prolonged outage.
+Once this happened, SDGE's system rapidly collapsed due to a mismatch of generation and load, unable to drop load faster than generation was lost.
+SDGE implemented its system restoration plan and cautioned its customers to expect a prolonged outage.
 The outage appears to have been caused by the actions of an employee at APS's North Gila substation in Arizona, and it is unknown why safeguards did not keep the outage limited to the Yuma area.

 By Friday morning on the 9th, power had been restored to all 1.4 million SDGE customers.

-2020 Emmanuel Cafferty firing controversy
+2020 Emmanuel Cafferty firing

-In the wake of the 2020 George Floyd protests and the subsequent attention brought onto topics related to racism and white supremacy, SDGE became the center of national controversy when it fired one of its employees, Emmanuel Cafferty (A Mexican-American), for allegedly displaying the OK gesture, a sign that had recently become associated with the alt-right and white power movement.
+In the wake of the 2020 George Floyd protests and the subsequent attention brought onto topics related to racism and white supremacy, SDGE became the center of national controversy when it fired one of its employees, Emmanuel Cafferty.
+Cafferty, a Mexican-American, was fired for allegedly displaying the OK gesture, a sign that had recently become associated with the alt-right and white power movement.
 Cafferty claimed that he was unaware of the connotations of the sign he was displaying.
 The story of Cafferty's termination was covered by national news publications and periodicals, and while SDGE has remained silent on the matter, it has faced scrutiny over the termination.
 Cafferty later filed a defamation lawsuit against his former employer.